WandiParis/EasyAdminPlusBundle/doc/chapter-1.md

  ### Fixtures

- :exclamation: If you're using `DataFixtures` in your project, to avoid admin's lost, we recommand you to add a `LoadAdmin` Fixtures that uses the previous command.
+ :exclamation: If you're using `DataFixtures` in your project, to avoid admin's lost, we recommend you to add a `LoadAdmin` Fixtures that uses the previous command.

 ```php
 <?php